OriginalGuru/introduction-to-plotting/README.md

 - Plot $U(Q_1,Q_2)$ with $Q_1$ on the horizonal axis adn $Q_2=0$;
 - Add several lines with fixed positive and negative values of $Q_2$ chosen to explore the possible effect of $Q_2$ on $Q_1$;
 - Add a second panel which plots $U(Q_1,Q_2)$;
-- Add an ipywidgets environment so that you can explore what different values of $K_1$, $K_2$, and $C$ does to your plot.
+- Add an `ipywidgets` environment so that you can explore what different values of $K_1$, $K_2$, and $C$ does to your plot.

 ### Explore the physics
-After tinkering with your plots, answer the follwing questions:
+After tinkering with your plots, answer the following questions:

-1. As you increase $C$, how do the low energy contours start to change?
+1. As you increase $C$, how do the low-energy contours start to change?
 2. Does the force on $Q_1$ depend on the direction of $Q_2$?
 3. What do you expect the influence of driving $Q_2$ to be on the motion of $Q_1$?
 3. If $Q_1$ is kicked away from equilibrium, what do you expect its influence to be on $Q_2$?